confidence-engine/Confidence-Engine/whitepaper.md

-Tracer Bullet: A Market Intelligence Engine for Story–Price Divergence Abstract
+Confidence Engine: A Market Intelligence Engine for Story–Price Divergence Abstract
-Tracer Bullet is a disciplined market intelligence system that detects and scores divergences between narrative (news/sentiment) and market behavior (price/volume).
+Confidence Engine is a disciplined market intelligence system that detects and scores divergences between narrative (news/sentiment) and market behavior (price/volume).
 It emphasizes explainability, robustness, and operational reliability.
 The system introduces “Crowd Immunity” (diversity, cascade/hype detection, contrarian viewport), multi-timescale scoring, negative-confirmation weighting, and confidence-to-sizing mapping.
 Roadmap milestones extend to multi-asset scanning (crypto + equities), outcome-driven learning, and risk-aware execution.

 1. Introduction
 Motivation: Markets move on both facts (price/volume) and narratives (news, social, institutional commentary).
 Most systems overfit one dimension and are vulnerable to hype and noise.